Happy-Coders-Private-Limited/Wordpress-MSG91-OTP/readme.txt

 * Initial release with OTP login features (full-screen and popup) and core MSG91 integration.

 == Upgrade Notice ==

+= 2.0 =
+This version includes important fixes for saving SMS settings and migrates your old settings to a new format.
+Please update to ensure all features work correctly.

 = 1.9 =
 General bug fixes and performance improvements.